dchidindu5/NAT_GSOC2025/README.md

 [NPF](https://www.netbsd.org/~rmind/pub/npf_presentation_netbsd_6.pdf) known as NetBSD packet filter is a layer 3 packet filter that provides support for **stateful packet inspection**, **NAT, IPv6 and TCP/IP traffic filtering**.
 Although it's capability extends beyond that.
 Originally inspired by the Berkeley Packet Filter ([BPF](https://man.netbsd.org/bpfjit.4)), NPF uses its own n-code.
 It consists of CISC-like instructions for the common patterns to reduce the processing overhead.

+### IPv4 and IPv6

+IPv4 is a **32bit numeric address** written as four sets of numbers seperated by dots.
+It's made up of four sets of 8 bits binary called **Octet**.
+Each set has a range from 0 -255.
+Also known to have two main parts, the network address and a host address.

+IPv6 is a **128bit hexdecimal address** written as eight(8) sets of numbers seperated by colons(:).
+It's made up of 8 sets of 16 bits called **Hextets**

 ---